PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 classifier use the same owner.
 This keeps runtime-kernel support distinct from the smaller native source-emitter set without duplicating the registry.
 All six functions are AST-identical to their former exporter definitions.
+Model-specific direct-module eligibility is co-located here as well.
+Only channel-first Conv2D, depthwise Conv2D, and Conv3D tensors with the expected rank and positive static channel dimensions select direct module calls.
 Native package preparation combines root-CUSTOM rejection and recursive supported-op validation in one traversal.
 The compatibility validators remain available independently, while production and debug export paths use only the